Presidential transition of Warren G. Harding: Secretary of the navy

 By the final week of December, Harding had chosen John W. Weeks for be his secretary of the navy.
 Harding would ultimately reassign him to the position of secretary of war after discussions with him in mid-January.
 On January 17, Harding offered Frank Orren Lowden a choice between secretary of the navy or being a diplomat in charge of an embassy.
 On January 27, Lowden sent Harding a telegram declining the position of secretary of the navy.
 On February 10, Harding asked him to reconsider the offer, only to have Lowden decline it again two days later.
 On February 14, Harding again asked Lowden to take the office, telling him that he was not simply offering the post as a courtesy to Lowden, but, rather, because Harding strongly desired to have someone from Illinois in his Cabinet.
 The next day, Lowden politely, but firmly, declined the position for a third time.
 After this, Harding came to terms with the reality that Lowden was not interested in the position.
 A.T.
 Hert was considered for the position afterwards.

 Harding had decided on Edwin Denby for the position by late December, and this choice was seen as an utter surprise.
 On February 26, Denby visited Haring in St. Augustine.
-The following day, at a press conference, he was introduced as Hoover's selection for the position.
+The following day, at a press conference, he was introduced as Harding's selection for the position.